jrkosinski/oracle-example/README.md

 ![](screenshots/trufflejs.png)

-- note that truffle init created a directory called "migrations".
-Inside of that folder should be a file named "1_initial_migration.js".
+- note that truffle init created a directory called *migrations* (*oracle-example/client/migrations*).
+Inside of that folder should be a file named *1_initial_migration.js*.
-- add another file in the migrations directory; name it "2_deploy_contracts.js", with the following content:
+- add another file in the migrations directory; name it *2_deploy_contracts.js*, with the following content:
 ```
 	var BoxingBets = artifacts.require("BoxingBets");